 Step 1: Verify that the keyboard, mouse, and other hardware remain on at the time of the crash.
 If you were gaming or listening to music, you still hear sound coming from your speakers.
 But, there is no on-screen display.

-Step 2: If you have another screen on hand, swap your current screen for the other one, to make sure it's not a screen problem.
+Step 2: If you have another screen on hand, exchange your current screen for the other, to make sure that it is not a screen concern.

 Step 3: Restart your computer.
 If the problem persists, we can conclude that this display problem may be caused by your graphics card.

-As described previously, don't hesitate to test your cables either.
+As previously described, do not hesitate to test your cables.

 Don't ignore the warnings